Guikingone/SchedulerBundle/doc/scheduler.md

 _Introduced in `0.5`_

-The [LazyScheduler](../src/LazyScheduler.php) act as a wrapper around the default `Scheduler`, when enabled via the configuration, each action is performed in a "lazy" approach.
+The [LazyScheduler](../src/LazyScheduler.php) act as a wrapper around the default `Scheduler`, when enabled via the configuration, each action performed in a "lazy" approach.

 The scheduler still available to injection via [SchedulerInterface](../src/SchedulerInterface.php).